Rashik-raj/1st-sem-project/README.md

 # 1st-sem-project of BCT
 This is a small project on **C**.
 # About
-_This is the project in C as a question bank of 5 years from year 2069 nto 2073.
+_This is the project in C as a question bank of 5 years from year 2069 to 2073.
 You will find Programming question with respective solution here._